catseye/NaNoGenLab/README.md

 29. levenshtein-swapper
 30. advanced-spoonerizer

-A * indicates that they could still use a bit of work before I'm entirely happy with them.

-Anything not listed there is either a piece of lab equipment, a collection of materials, or just wasn't deemed to be experimental enough to be an experiment.
-Some of these are:

-* generic-corpora (materials)
-* fetch-chronam (lab equipment)
-* image-calipers (lab equipment)
+Plus special bonus experiments!

+31. narrated-card-game
+32. multisource-markov

+Plus experiments that were started but are not considered proper experiments mainly because they don't really add anything on top of one of the other
+experiments:

 * narrow-cut-up (not different enough from naive-cut-up)
 * naive-spoonerizer (not different enough from advanced-spoonerizer)

+Anything in this repo not listed above is either a piece of lab equipment:

+* fetch-chronam
+* guten-gutter
+* image-calipers

+or a supply of lab materials:

+* generic-corpora

 [NaNoGenMo 2014]:         https://github.com/dariusk/NaNoGenMo-2014
 [Cat's Eye Technologies]: http://catseye.tc/